Las Vegas Premium Outlets North: History

 Mayor Oscar Goodman had advocated for redevelopment in downtown Las Vegas since taking office in 1999.
 The Las Vegas Premium Outlets mall was announced in 2001, and was developed by Chelsea Property Group, in partnership with Simon Property Group.
 Construction began on July 2, 2002, on 40 acres.
+The project was built by Jacobsen Construction of Salt Lake City and Hardin Construction Group Inc. of Atlanta.
 The mall is part of a chain of Premium Outlets locations, and was modeled after the Orlando Premium Outlets, also developed by Chelsea and Simon.

 Las Vegas Premium Outlets had a soft opening on August 1, 2003, followed by the official opening one week later.
-It was the second outlet mall to open in the Las Vegas Valley.
+It was the second outlet mall to open in the Las Vegas Valley, and would employ approximately 800 people.
 Goodman praised the mall, calling it "the spark that is going to reignite development in downtown Las Vegas".
 It was developed at a cost of $95 million, and was operated by Chelsea, which was merged into Simon Property Group in 2004.
 Las Vegas Premium Outlets was targeted at local residents as well as tourists.
 The mall was well received, although an inadequate number of parking spaces would become a frequent issue.
 The mall opened with 1,374 parking spaces, more than legally required, although this was not enough to keep up with demand.

 The mall's location beside Interstate 15 helped its success, as did free shuttle service from nearby casino properties.
 Expansion plans were unveiled in 2006, removing part of the parking lot in order to add two parking garages, as well as additional retailers.
 The mall received financing from the Las Vegas Redevelopment Agency to fund the project.
 The $56 million, 104000 sqft expansion was completed in 2008.

 In 2003, Simon and Chelsea had sold four acres of land to local developer Mark Fine.
 The property is located at the southwest corner of Bonneville Avenue and Grand Central Parkway, at the north end of Premium Outlets.
 Fine planned to build a mixed-use project on the site, but his plans failed to materialize.
 In 2012, the two companies bought back the land for another expansion of the mall that would include more retailers and an addition to one of the parking garages.
 Construction on the expansion began in May 2013, and was finished two years later.
 It included 782 additional parking spaces.